Climate and Average Weather Year Round in Nassau Bahamas

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences some seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.0 months, from March 23 to May 22, with an average daily incident shortwave energy per square meter above 6.2 kWh.
-The brightest day of the year is May 2, with an average of 6.8 kWh.
+The brightest month of the year in Nassau is April, with an average of 6.6 kWh.

-The darker period of the year lasts for 2.9 months, from October 31 to January 28, with an average daily incident shortwave energy per square meter below 4.4 kWh.
-The darkest day of the year is December 23, with an average of 3.8 kWh.
+The darker period of the year lasts for 2.8 months, from November 1 to January 27, with an average daily incident shortwave energy per square meter below 4.4 kWh.
+The darkest month of the year in Nassau is December, with an average of 3.9 kWh.

 The topography within 2 miles of Nassau contains only modest variations in elevation, with a maximum elevation change of 115 feet and an average elevation above sea level of 29 feet.
 Within 10 miles also contains only modest variations in elevation (151 feet).
 Within 50 miles also contains only modest variations in elevation (184 feet).

 The area within 2 miles of Nassau is covered by grassland (67%), water (12%), and trees (10%), within 10 miles by water (84%), and within 50 miles by water (94%).